MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/resources.md

 ## Recent end of support events

-The following table show recent end of support events that affect Office along with links to additional information.
+The following table shows recent end of support events that affect Office along with links to additional information.

 |End of support event   |End of support date |More information|
 |---------|---------|---------|